repomatic.github package

 Tuple of (passed, message).

-class repomatic.github.token.PatPermissionResults(contents, issues, pull_requests, vulnerability_alerts, workflows, commit_statuses=None)[source]
+class repomatic.github.token.PatPermissionResults(contents, issues, pull_requests, vulnerability_alerts, workflows)[source]

 Bases: object